isidzukuri/processable_queue/README.md

 - it will start new thread for each object in collection (up to the limit, by default 40 threads).
 When thread copmplete processing item it will pick next from the queue
 - it autoscale number of threads automaticaly
-- it will replece dead thread with helthy one if exception happens
+- it will replece dead thread with healthy one if exception happens
 - thread can add new objects to collection
 - queue access is concurent, protected by mutex